-Newport and Boston named among America’s 15 Most Romantic Winter Cities
+Newport and Boston named among America's 15 Most Romantic Winter Cities - Newport Buzz

 Looking for romantic cities for a winter getaway?
 TripAdvisor has trawled the reviews and come up with a set of locations that are sure to get your heart racing.

-The travel site writes of the stately Newport known for its handsome mansions, its harbor full of upscale yachts, and its sweeping Atlantic views.
+The travel site writes of the “stately Newport known for its handsome mansions, its harbor full of upscale yachts, and its sweeping Atlantic views.
 It draws sailing enthusiasts, architecture fans, and those in search of a romantic stay in truly lovely surroundings.
 It’s particularly pretty in winter when it’s all lit up for Christmas.
-Be sure to take the 3.5-mile Cliff Walk to appreciate the panoramic sea views and spectacular coastal architecture.
+Be sure to take the 3.5-mile Cliff Walk to appreciate the panoramic sea views and spectacular coastal architecture.”

-And as for Boston, they say whether you’re uncovering the streets and boutiques of pretty Beacon Hill, visiting the world-class art museums, strolling in the orderly city parks, or sharing a box of North End cannoli, this place makes a romantic retreat that’s nothing short of wonderful.
+And as for Boston, they say “whether you’re uncovering the streets and boutiques of pretty Beacon Hill, visiting the world-class art museums, strolling in the orderly city parks, or sharing a box of North End cannoli, this place makes a romantic retreat that’s nothing short of wonderful.”

 Two great cities!

-If you’re looking for some great spots to dine, we recommend hitting up local favorites such as ,LaForge Casino Restaurant (piano bar every Friday and Saturday night), Scarpetta, The Reef and Tavern on Broadway!
+If you’re looking for some great spots to dine, we recommend hitting up local favorites such as Tavern on Broadway with their Buck-A-Shuck Wednesdays, The Fifth Element, or The Deck on Waites Wharf, the perfect waterfront dining destination with live music Thursday – Sunday.

+Want to dine where Newport eats?
+Head on down Bellevue Avenue and visit La Forge Casino Restaurant.
+The La Forge Casino Restaurant has served the community as a famous local establishment for years.
+Located on the grounds of the International Tennis Hall of Fame, La Forge has long been a local staple providing a menu, style, and friendly atmosphere that reflects our commitment to an exceptional dining experience.

+Looking for our amazing food trucks?
+Check out the Amazo Pizza & Gelato truck, the La Costa Lobster & Tacos truck, the Cluck Truck!

 Party: